danyv87/Cafe/README.md

 ```

 The application integrates with Google’s Gemini models through the
 `google-genai` library.
+Version **1.0.0** or newer is required because the
+receipt parser relies on the `Client.models.generate_content` API introduced
-Any feature that relies on this service requires
+in that release.
+Any feature that relies on this service requires an API key.
-an API key.
-Define the `GEMINI_API_KEY` environment variable or provide an
+Define the `GEMINI_API_KEY` environment variable or provide an encrypted
-encrypted configuration file before running the application.
-If the key is
+configuration file before running the application.
+If the key is missing the
-missing the program will raise an informative error.
+program will raise an informative error.

 ## Modules Overview